Background pattern

 Your doctor may increase the dose you take twice a day by 50 mg each week, until you reach a maintenance dose between 100 mg and 200 mg twice a day.

-If you weigh 50 kg or more, your doctor may decide to start treatment with a single "loading" dose of 200 mg.
-You will then start taking your continued maintenance dose 12 hours later.
+If you weigh 50 kg or more, your doctor may decide to start treatment with Vimpat with a single "loading dose" of 200 mg.
+You will then start taking your maintenance dose 12 hours later.

 When using Vimpat alone

-• Your doctor will decide the dose of Vimpat according to your body weight.
+• Your doctor will decide the dose of Vimpat based on your body weight.

-• The usual starting dose is 1 mg (0.1 ml) per kilogram (kg), twice a day.
+• The usual starting dose is 1 mg (0.1 ml) per kilogram (kg) of body weight, twice a day.

 • Your doctor may increase the dose you take twice a day by 1 mg (0.1 ml) per kg of body weight each week, until you reach the maintenance dose.

-• The following are the dose tables with the maximum recommended dose.
+• The following are the dosing tables with the maximum recommended dose.

-• These doses are merely informative.
+• These doses are for information only.
 Your doctor will calculate the correct dose for you.

-Ato be taken twice a dayfor children aged 2 years or older whoweigh between 10 kg and less than 40 kg
+To be taken twice a dayfor children from 2 years of age who weigh from 10 kg to less than 40 kg

 Week